Easy Candied Pecans Recipe

 Instructions

-• Line a baking pan with parchment paper and set aside.
+• Prepare your pan.
+Line a baking pan with parchment paper and set aside.

-• In a medium saucepan, add sour cream and sugar.
+• Make the candy coating.
+In a medium saucepan, add sour cream and sugar.
 Bring mixture to a boil over medium heat, stirring constantly.

-• Once the mixture comes to a boil, reduce the heat and continue to boil for 6-8 minutes or until it reaches 240 degrees on a candy thermometer.
+• Cook to temperature.
+Once the mixture comes to a boil, reduce the heat and continue boiling for 6-8 minutes, or until it reaches 240 degrees on a candy thermometer.
 Stir constantly.

-• Remove the mixture from the heat and stir in the vanilla.
+• Add the flavoring.
+Remove the mixture from the heat and stir in the vanilla.

-• Add the pecans and stir well, coating the pecans completely with the mixture.
+• Coat the pecans.
+Add the pecans and stir well, coating the pecans completely with the mixture.

-• Spread the pecans on the parchment-lined baking sheet.
+• Spread and cool.
+Spread the pecans on the parchment-lined baking sheet.
 Separate the pecans with a fork.
 Let the pecans cool completely.

-• Break into pieces before storing in a zip-top bag, airtight container, or gift bag.
+• Store.
+Break into pieces before storing in a zip-top bag, an airtight container, or a gift bag.

 Notes

-After they cool, you can break them into pieces before storing them in an airtight container or zipper bag.
+After they cool, you can break them into pieces and store them in an airtight container or zipper bag.

 This recipe makes 3 1/2 cups of candied pecans.